 Manual breast pump

-A manual breast pump works without electricity and you operate it yourself with a lever.
+A manual breast pump works without electricity and is operated by hand with a lever.
 This type of breast pump is compact, quiet, and suitable for occasional use.
-For mothers who pump occasionally, for example, once when out and about, this can be a good solution.
+For mothers who pump occasionally, for example, once in a while when away from home, this can be a good solution.

 Less suitable if you want to pump daily or several times a day.